Tildehat/EON-Class-Addition-Mod/README.md

 v1.3.5
 - Fixed a crash involving Links when used with a party member who had Double Chase learned.
 - Fixed enemy buffs displaying the wrong name.

+v1.3.6
+- Changed how file loading works so there's no softlock when attempting to load a non existing file.